MominAlZaraa/filament-localization/README.md

 ## Commands

-The package provides two powerful commands for localization and translation:
+The package provides two commands for localization and translation:

 ### 1. `filament:localize` - Main Localization Command